Curriculum

 Practical Skills

 Pupils participate in termly ‘Life Simulation Sessions’ as part of a structured approach to real-world learning.
 The sessions present pupils with real-life scenarios and challenges they may face throughout their early lives.
-For example, self-care, dealing with difficult relationships, and making a sandwich for themselves!
+For example, self-care, dealing with difficult relationships, and making their own bed!

 Understanding British Values